JeanLescut/jeanlescut.github.io/_posts/2016-01-06-welcome-to-my-blog.markdown

 #### Data-sience and technologies

 I love technology & data-science (it's my job).
-I will certainly write a lot about it, either to express an opinion, to share a project, or to present technical solution that I couldn't find elsewhere on the web (the community on the web appeared to be helpful to me so many times...
-I certainly owe that)
+I will certainly write a lot about it, either to express an opinion, to share a project, or to present technical solution that I couldn't find elsewhere on the web (the community on the web appeared to be very helpful to me... so I certainly owe that)

 <img src="http://cdn.meme.am/instances/64061325.jpg" />